choong2003/zipdistance/README.md

     - Create databases: `devdb` and `fulldb`.
 - **Git**: Install [Git](https://git-scm.com/downloads) to clone the repo.

+## Notes

+To use the full postal code dataset, navigate to `src/main/resources/sql` and extract postalcode.zip.
+The full postal code SQL file is too large to commit to GitHub, so it is provided in compressed form.

 ## Setup

 1. Clone the repository: